 Many Okinawa karate programs are available for beginners and first-timers.

-One of these is the Introduction to Karate held at the Okinawa Karate Kaikan.
-Focusing on standard kata common to all styles, this program features easy-to-follow instruction on topics including basic defensive and moves, blows, and kicks, by instructors affiliated with the Okinawa Dento Karatedo Shinkokai.
-It welcomes both individual and group participants, and training robes are available for rental, so that anybody can experience karate easily.
+One of these is the Introduction to Karate held by Okinawa Dento Karatedo Shinkokai.
+Focusing on standard kata common to all styles, this program features easy-to-follow instruction on topics including basic defensive moves, blows, and kicks, taught by instructors affiliated with Okinawa Dento Karatedo Shinkokai.
+It welcomes both individual and group participants, and training robes are available forrental, so that anybody can experience karate easily.

 In addition, the Four Styles of Okinawa Karate Program provides an experience with the three leading styles of Okinawa karate (Shorin-ryu, Goju-ryu, and Uechi-ryu) as well as Kobudo, which involves use of weapons.
 Conducted in four sessions, this program provides guidance from high-ranking practitioners in each style, in a dojo used for actual training.
 If you submit a request in advance, you also can train using your weapon of choice.
 This is a valuable chance to experience the essence of Okinawa karate—self-improvement—through kata, while getting a feel for a real dojo.